Infisical/python-sdk-official/README.md

 ## Rest endpoints (exposed under `rest` method)

-All URIs are relative to *https://app.infisical.com*
+All URIs are relative to `host` parameter of InfisicalSDKClient.

 Class | Method | HTTP request | Description
 ------------ | ------------- | ------------- | -------------